t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Related challenges include:

 * Defining edge computing abstractions suitable for users and cloud systems to interact with edge computing systems.
-This interaction may for example be based on the PaaS model {{Yangui}}
+In one example, this interaction can be based on the PaaS model {{Yangui}}

 ### Communication Brokering